wasnotrice/shoes-atom/README.md

 The `lib` directory contains the bulk of the code:

 - `lib/bootstrap` contains files for bootstrapping the opal environment
-- `lib/shoes/core` contains monkeypatches to Shoes 4 so it can run on opal
 - `lib/shoes/browser` contains the browser backend
 - `lib/shoes/atom` contains the extensions to the browser backend for running in an atom shell
+- `lib/shoes/dsl.rb` contains a copy of `shoes/dsl` from `shoes-core`, with a single modification to enable it to run on opal

 There are a few auxiliary files that need to exist in order for apps to run using the browser and atom backends.
 You'll find these in `skeleton`.